CopernicusPY/pyspace/docs/source/quickstart.rst

    nasa = pyspace.PySpace()

 Congrats!
 Now you are ready to explore our universe.
-Before that tho, lets do a quick recap!
+Before that, lets do a quick recap!
 We git cloned pyspace to our project folder, we created a ``main.py`` file and inside it we initialized pyspace.

 Picture Of the Day
 ------------------

 NASA's rovers and satellites take pictures of the space every single day!.
-Now you will learn how to retrieve this pictures by yourself.
+Now you will learn how to fetch this pictures by yourself.
 Inside your ``main.py`` file, simply type:

 .. code-block:: python